 The answer is that the vast majority of these workers have smartphones, and while they may not be able to access them while on the clock, they are certainly part of their routine when they are off it.
 With targeted, timely mobile messaging that doesn’t flood your employees phones with notifications, you can get more effective internal communication than a typical work email.

 Some of the biggest companies in the world like GE still choose not to give their factory employees work email address.
-Instead, they choose the above tools to effectively communicate with their employees.
+Instead, they choose workforce solution tools to effectively communicate with their employees.
 Additionally, UPS doesn’t give work email accounts to their drivers or even their pilots.
 The key for email-less employees is making sure they don’t feel left out of the loop use by using all of the means available to get your message across.